yasakei/neutron/docs/modules/http_module.md

 # HTTP Module Documentation

-The `http` module provides HTTP client functionality for making web requests in Neutron programs.
-It supports all major HTTP methods and returns structured response objects.
+The `http` module provides HTTP client and server functionality for Neutron programs.
+It uses **libcurl** for real HTTP client operations and **POSIX sockets** for real HTTP server functionality.
+All network operations are fully implemented - no mock implementations.

 ## Usage